 To me, the main finding of interest is that non-PSMA parties are increasingly “landing” more domestically; however, this can also be related to the process of “domestication” of the fleet that many countries are going through.
 Yet, many countries in the Pacific do not differentiate between foreign and nationally flagged vessels, especially if the nationally flagged vessels have operated outside their EEZ.

-Needless to say, and somewhat predictably, there is a discussion about how the PSMA doesn’t cover these domestic landings, and this “loophole” requires more attention.
+Needless to say, and somewhat predictably, there is a discussion about how the PSMA doesn’t cover these domestic landings, and this requires more attention.
+However, under PSMA is up to the port state to decide whether to separate national vessels from foreign ones; the PSMA does not “oblige” them to exclude national vessels, id doea oblige them to iclude foreing but talk of equivalent measure for domestic ones…

 Another issue I have is that although they mention many different factors influence the use of ports, they interpret the data only in terms of PSMA adoption and implementation, which are inherently non-binary (all or nothing) factors (i.e., a State could adopt but not be implementing well, or a State may not adopt but be implementing anyway).